HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Algorithmic Implementation Details

 \section{Algorithmic Implementation Details}

-In this section, we provide a detailed description of the head profiling and taxonomy pipeline implemented in HeteroCache.
-We divide the process into data preprocessing, algorithmic taxonomy, and robustness verification to illustrate the specific implementation logic.
+In this section, we provide supplementary algorithmic details for HeteroCache.
+We divide the process into preprocessing and metric computation, taxonomy and budget allocation, robustness analysis, and calibration transferability to illustrate the specific implementation logic.